sushrutaproject2/website/_posts/2025-09-03-the-problem-of-Candrata.md

 At present, this is a hypothesis, and our project members are discussing the issue and thinking of ways to test the hypothesis.

 As a footnote to the problem of Candraṭa, we may note that manuscripts containing the above verse that ends, "... आलोक्य जैज्जटीं ||" are sometimes misinterpreted as containing a commentary by Jejjaṭa.
 This is the case, for example, with MS Bikaner Anup 4391, that was reported as such in NCC {% cite ncc -A -l 7: 317 %}.
 This led Meulenbeld to assert the existence of a commentary by Jejjaṭa on the basis of this manuscript {% cite meul-hist -l 1B 506 n.360 %}.
+In fact, MS Bikaner Anup 4391 is the text of the *Suśrutasaṃhitā*, with the Candraṭa verse in the colophon.

 ## References